Rafael Rebolo López, Carlos Allende Prieto, Enric Pallé Bagó, María Jesús Martínez González, Borja Toledo Padrón, David Sánchez Aguado

 (d) HARPS3: will focus on star-planet systems similar to the Sun-Earth system.
 The IAC is carrying out the design of the thermal enclosures of the spectrograph.

 (e) HIRES: will study, among other scientific cases, the atmospheres of exoplanets from Neptunes to Earths, including those in habitable zone, with the aim of detecting signs of life on rocky planets.
 The IAC is participating in the phase A of the design of the visible arm of this spectrograph and the fiber link of the instrument.

 (f) CARMENES: will search for low-mass planets orbiting M dwarfs in the northern hemisphere, with the aim of finding Earth-like planets in the habitable zone.

-(g) HRS: to follow the development of the high-resolution spectrograph and high-stability for the GTC telescope envisaged for the coming years.
+(g) HRS: will search for rocky planets in the habitable zone in the northern hemisphere.
+The IAC is following closely the development of the high-resolution spectrograph and high-stability for the GTC telescope envisaged for the coming years.

 - The participation of the IAC in the ESPRESSO consortium for the design and development of the ESPRESSO ultra-stable spectrograph has been carried out successfully (Pepe et al., 2014, AN, 335, 8; González Hernández et al., 2017, arXiv: 1711.05250).